Home Environmental A Natural Science Enthusiast’s Guide to Medicinal Plants

 A Natural Science Enthusiast’s Guide to Medicinal Plants

-Due to being a great substitute for sugar, it’s likely helpful in weight loss as people switch from sugar.
+Due to being a great sugar substitute, it’s likely helpful in weight loss as people switch from sugar.
 It also does not possess Streptococcus mutans bacteria, which is a major cause of tooth cavities.
 Thereby using it over sugar can prevent cavities.
-There are also certain glycosides within the plant that dilate blood vessels and cause more urine flow, making it useful for high blood pressure.
+Certain glycosides within the plant dilate blood vessels and cause more urine flow, making it useful for high blood pressure.

 A Natural Science Enthusiast’s Guide to Medicinal Plants